 Due to the chemical process inherent in batteries, the performance of the e-FOB may be degraded at extreme temperatures.
-Operating temperature ranges vary across batteries from different manufactures.
+Operating temperature ranges vary across batteries from different manufacturers.
 For commercially available CR2032 batteries the typical operating temperatures ranges from -0C to +60C.

 At cold temperatures, the battery's chemical process is slowed down and can result in reduced fob range performance or an inoperative fob.
 When the battery is returned to warmer temperatures, normal performance will return.
-Extreme cold temperatures, below -20C, can cause a battery toe-ASK Fob Guidelines continued freeze and fail due to expansion of internal plastic components.
+Extreme cold temperatures, below -20C, can cause a battery to freeze and fail due to expansion of internal plastic components.
 Simply replacing the battery allows the fob to function normally.